 - The 20 Best Online Certified Financial Planning (CFP) Programs

 2. Fort Hays State University

 With more than 11,000 students in attendance, Fort Hays State University is one of the largest members of the Kansas Board of Regents.
 Over 6,000 students attend the university online, accounting for more than half of the student body.
-The campus contains a natural history museum and 4 academic colleges offering over 80 degree programs.
+The campus contains a natural history museum and 4 academic colleges offering over 200 degree and certificate programs.

 Fort Hays State University offers a number of associate, baccalaureate, master and certificate programs entirely online.
 Online associate's degrees include applied technology and general studies.
 Online bachelor's degree options include majors in business and information technology.
 Master's degree offerings available online include counseling and nursing.
 Online certifications include geoscience and philosophy.

 Resources available to online students include military and veteran's services, technical support, disability services, online tutoring in a plethora of subjects, employment assistance and a vast online library.

 Fort Hays State University is regionally accredited by The Higher Learning Commission (HLC).